SharedStake/SIPs/SIPS/sip-3.md

 ### POP: Proof of Participation
 - min-pop = 0 : minimum amount of SGT that is accounted by addresses that will be included in the calculation of threshold value.
 Anyone lower than min-pop will be excluded as default.
 Proposed to be changed after 1000 validators.
 - max-pop = 0 : maximum amount of SGT that is accounted by addresses that will be included in the calculation of threshold value.
 Anyone with amount more than max-pop will be included as default.
 Proposed to be changed after 1000 validators.
 - threshold = 90% : threshold between min and max values that leaves outsiders out of the calculation of POP value.
 Lets say min=1 and max=16, 90% of the addresses holding an SGT in this range will be included.
 Threshold acts as a balancer mechanism for SharedStake.
-When more people is leaving the protocol threshold is lower, which increases the number of address that recieves eth2 staking profits and lowers the cost of investment; Increasing the profitability of the protocol as a result.
-Which is expected to increase the number of newcomers & vice-versa.
+When more people is leaving the protocol threshold is lower, which increases the number of address that recieves eth2 staking profits and reduces the cost of investment; Increasing the profitability of the protocol as a result.
+Which is expected to increase the number of newcomers. vice-versa.

 ### Barbecue.js:
 - genesis = 11426200 : first block to store events.